Interest Rate Calculator

 Simple Interest vs. Compound Interest

 The most important distinction in any interest calculation is whether interest is simple or compound.
+The difference seems small over one year, but over a long loan term or savings horizon it changes the outcome dramatically.

 Simple Interest

 Example: James invests $8,000 at 5% simple interest for 3 years.
 Interest = $8,000 x 0.05 x 3 = $1,200.
-Total value after 3 years = $9,200.
+His total value after 3 years is $9,200.
+Simple interest is common in short-term personal loans, many auto loans, and certain government bonds because it is predictable and easy to verify.

 Compound Interest

 Example: Sara invests $8,000 at 5% compounded monthly for 3 years.
-A = $8,000 x (1 + 0.05/12)^36 = $8,000 x 1.1616 = $9,293.
-Compound interest earned = $1,293 vs. $1,200 from simple interest — a difference of $93.
+A = $8,000 x (1 + 0.05/12)^36 = $9,292.
+Her compound interest earned is $1,292, compared with $1,200 from simple interest on the same deposit.
+The extra $92 came purely from interest earning interest.

 Simple vs. Compound Interest Comparison Table